-COURSE NUMBER AGR142 Agr
+COURSE NUMBER AGR142

-COURSE TITLE CREDIT HOURS Agriculture in Our Society 1 cr. hr.
+COURSE TITLE Agriculture in Our Society

 This course is an orientation to the world of agriculture and agribusiness.
 Career and vocational opportunities will be explored, as well as the objectives, development, and organization of the agricultural sector.